With the vast amounts of data available today, marketers need to apply human analysis to extract strategy from the data presented.

 • Language.
 Interacting with the people in your market, understanding the culture, and conducting research are all much harder in a foreign language.
 You’ll often need to hire translators to communicate effectively, and it’s easy for crucial details to get lost in translation.
 Note – this also includes different dialects within the same language.

 • Expectations and preferences.
 A product or service that works exceptionally well in your domestic market may fail dismally abroad simply due to different tastes and cultural norms.
 Understanding this will need to be a key part of your research.
+One of the most obvious examples of this is when McDonald’s adapted its menu in India to cater to the aversion to beef, offering vegetarian options to align with local preferences and gain broad acceptance.

 • Causing offence.
 It’s essential to respect the local culture in your target market and avoid offending with your research techniques.
 Everything from linguistic choices to the clothes you wear should be considered and researched beforehand.